-Today, the library collects over 40,000 Japanese language books including pictorial books, manga and novels.
-After the University of British Columbia Library, the Tsutae and Hanako Sato Memorial Library has the largest collection of books in the Japanese Language in B.C.
-As the result of decades of acquisition and continuous donations from the generous individuals and agency in both Canada and Japan, the library is continually updated as an excellent resource center for young children to adults.
+Today, the library collects over 40,000 Japanese language books including picture books, manga and novels.
+After the University of British Columbia Library, the Tsutae and Hanako Sato Memorial Library have the largest collection of books in the Japanese Language in B.C.
+As the result of decades of acquisition and continuous donations from generous individuals and agencies in both Canada and Japan, the library is continually updated as an excellent resource center for young children to adults.

 Access to Library

 The library has been and still is operated by volunteer librarians, and is opened to the general public.

 If the library door is closed during hours of operation, please visit the VJLS-JH administration office on the second floor.